crftwr/keyhac-mac/docs/api_reference.md

 To run a time consuming task as an output key action, you need to use threads.
 ThreadedAction helps to define threaded action classes easily.

-To define your own threaded action class, derive the ThreadedAction class and implement starting(), run(), and finished() methods. run() is executed in a thread pool for time consuming tasks. starting() and finished() are for light-weight tasks  and they are executed before and after run().
+To define your own threaded action class, derive the ThreadedAction class and implement starting(), run(), and finished() methods.
+The run() method is executed in a thread pool for time consuming tasks.
+The starting() and finished() methods are for light-weight tasks and they are executed before and after run() under exclusive control with keyboard hooks.

 ### <kbd>method</kbd> `ThreadedAction.__init__`